cseanburns/systems-librarianship/src/3c-searching-with-grep.md

 Linux, GPL, 1991
 ```

+### Halt Matching

 We can use another option to
 stop returning results after some
 number of hits.
 Here I use ``grep`` to return
-search for the string "proprietary"
+a search for the string "proprietary"
 and stop after the first hit:

 **Command:**